pirxthepilot/terraform-aws-static-site/README.md

 * Route53 DNS records
 * TLS certificates (including DNS verification)
 * Cloudfront distribution
+* Cloudfront function for redirect and rewrite rules

 This module DOES NOT deploy

 * Your domain's Route53 zone - you will have to manually configure this and obtain the zone ID to use with this module.
-* Your static site source - see [Uploading files to S3](#uploading-files-to-s3)
+* Your static site source files - see [Uploading files to S3](#uploading-files-to-s3)

-At the moment, this only deploys one site under the apex domain (e.g. https://example.com but not https://www.example.com).

 ## Usage